 The records consist of minutes created by the Board of Directors, Shareholders, and various committees and subcommittees of the Provincial Exhibition.
 It should be noted that while the minutes are extensive, they are not organized according to committee.
 Rather, they are organized by the year in which they were created.

 Notes: Inventory of documents in the series is available in the printed finding aid.

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF1 Provincial Exhibition of Manitoba

 Provincial exhibition of Manitoba tickets